-My stories and recipes are gathered from my childhood in Scotland, from my life in London and Connecticut and now Copenhagen, from my travels and from experiments in my own kitchen.
+My stories and recipes are from my childhood in Scotland, and my life in London and America and now Copenhagen.
+I write about experiments in my own kitchen, my travels and living as an ex-pat in Copenhagen.

 I strongly believe that cooking is really a few basic techniques applied to ingredients you have to hand.